Ann Tutwiler

-Ann Tutwiler (born 23 January 1958) is a Senior Fellow with Meridian Institute and serves as a Senior Advisor to the Just Rural Transition.
+Ann Tutwiler (born 23 January 1958) is a Senior Fellow with Meridian Institute and serves as a senior advisor to the Food Forward Consortium and formerly was the senior advisor to the Just Rural Transition.
 She also chairs the Expert Review Committee for the Food and Agriculture Benchmark for the World Benchmarking Alliance.
 Previously, she was the Director General of Bioversity International from July 2013 to February 2019 and the first woman Deputy Director-General of the United Nations Food and Agriculture Organization (FAO) from January 2011 to November 2012.
-In 2022, she has been awarded the John Knox Batten Teaching Fellowship in Public Policy at Davidson College in North Carolina.
+In 2022, she has been awarded the John Knox Batten Teaching Fellowship in Public Policy at Davidson College in North Carolina where she taught two undergraduate classes in food systems transformation.

 Education

 Margaret Ann Tutwiler, sometimes referred to a M. Ann Tutwiler or, more simply, Ann Tutwiler, was born in Columbia, South Carolina in the United States.
 She obtained a bachelor's degree from the Presbyterian Davidson College in North Carolina and a master's degree from the John F. Kennedy School of Government at Harvard University.
 She also has executive education certificates in agribusiness from Purdue University and INSEAD.
 Her studies included a period in Spain and she also worked as a teacher in a remote part of Western Kenya.